vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 # Development info

-The b0xx.exe is a compiled version of the b0xx-gui.ahk file with the vjoy autohotkey library in as well.
-If you want to make changes to the script, edit the b0xx-gui.ahk file.
+b0xx.exe is a compiled version of the b0xx.ahk file with the vjoy autohotkey library in as well.
+If you want to make changes to the script, edit the b0xx.ahk file.